Jeffreyjose29/Jeffreyjose29/README.md

 <h1 align='center'> Hi there 👋, I'm Jeffrey  👨‍💻💻 </h1>

 <p align='center'>
-  I live in Hamilton, New Zealand and work at <b>Waikato District Health Board</b>
+  I live in Hamilton, New Zealand and work at <b>Health New Zealand</b>
 </p>

 <p align='center'>